 - Wear and tear.
 An occupation or participation in a sport that puts a lot of stress on your lower back can prematurely wear down your lumbar discs.

 - Dry discs.
 When you’re born, your discs are about 80 percent water.
 As you age, they dry out, and this process occurs more rapidly in some people.

 Spinal discs aren’t made of bone.
 Instead, they’re pads that help cushion your spinal vertebrae.
 These discs have a tough outer layer, called the annulus fibrosus, and a soft inner jelly-like interior, called the nucleus pulposus.
 If the outer layer cracks or ruptures, the inner material seeps out, which weakens the disc and can impinge on a nearby nerve.

 While some people remain asymptomatic, symptoms can appear at any time.
 You may start to notice symptoms when you’re in your 30s and 40s.
-If you’re suffering from lumbar degenerative disc disease, you may experience a range of symptoms in varying degrees of severity, including:
+If you’re suffering from Lumbar DDD, you may experience a range of symptoms in varying degrees of severity, including:

 - Pain that increases while sitting, as a seated position creates three times the pressure on your lumbar discs as standing

 - Pain that increases while bending or twisting because repetitive movements during work or sports can aggravate your lumbar discs